axelarciniega/fs-journal/notes/01-git.md

 rows and columns exists in containers, container fluid wraps all the way to the end

-started off with creating a section(row), put a div in the section(column or col), adding another div created 50 50 split on row oe even use a number on a div from 1-12 depending on how large you want it
+started off with creating a section(row), put a div(column or col) in the section, adding another div created 50 50 split on row oe even use a number on a div from 1-12 depending on how large you want it

 bg primary is a blue color